 As gaming expands to more connected devices, gamers are spoilt for choice as to where they will stream from.
 Facebook Gaming found that more people game from laptops and desktops, than consoles, but mobile devices are used most.

 Facebook first primed audiences for social play, and then, smartly diverted them to their game-streaming app.
 Facebook Gaming got a user base that is emotionally invested in the platform and the content that it offers.
 It's no wonder that engagement rates on the app are high in comparison with other new apps in the same category.

 Business Insider (BI) reports that gamers find it easier to make money on Facebook Gaming than on other platforms, owing to less competition and high-converting audience.
 In fact, many top gamers have ditched their regular jobs to do full-time gaming on the platform.

 One such streamer is Anthony Helm.
 He dropped out of West Virginia University to pursue game-streaming at Facebook Gaming.
 When BI asked him the reason, Helm cited popular streamer Ninja as his inspiration.
 Ninja plays Fortnite on Twitch and has an estimated net worth of $25 million.

 Helm found Facebook Gaming a better option to showcase his talent and earn a livelihood.
-He makes a comfortable income (which he doesn’t disclose) after streaming Fortnite for straight 10 hours daily.
-After spending just four months on the platform, he has earned 200K+ followers and is a Facebook Gaming Partner.
+He makes a comfortable income (which he doesn't disclose) after streaming Fortnite for straight 10 hours daily.
+After spending just four months on the platform, he earned 200K+ followers and became a Facebook Gaming Partner.